Fair Coin Flipping: Tighter Analysis and the Many-Party Case: Introduction

-\item Continue as the $\delta'$-biased version of Protocol $\ProtocolF{t'}$: \begin{itemize} \item $\Coin$ sets the coin $c_i$ to be $1$ with probability $1/2 + \eps$ (rather than $1/2$), for $\eps\in [-1/2,1/2]$ being the value such that $\delta'$ is the probability that the sum of $m$ independent $(1/2 + \eps)$-biased $\oo$ coins is positive. \item The definition of $\Defense$ is changed accordingly to reflect this change in the bias of the coins. \end{itemize} \end{enumerate} \end{protocol} Since $\eex{\noise}=0$, the expected outcome of $\Protocol{t'}(\Defense(1^{t'}))$ is indeed $\delta_i$.
+\item Each party $\Party{}_z$ sends its input $\share^{\#\z}$ to the other parties, and all parties set $\delta' = \bigoplus_{z=1}^{t'} \share^{\#z}$. \item Continue as the $\delta'$-biased version of Protocol $\ProtocolF{t'}$: \begin{itemize} \item $\Coin$ sets the coin $c_i$ to be $1$ with probability $1/2 + \eps$ (rather than $1/2$), for $\eps\in [-1/2,1/2]$ being the value such that $\delta'$ is the probability that the sum of $m$ independent $(1/2 + \eps)$-biased $\oo$ coins is positive. \item The definition of $\Defense$ is changed accordingly to reflect this change in the bias of the coins. \end{itemize} \end{enumerate} \end{protocol} Since $\eex{\noise}=0$, the expected outcome of $\Protocol{t'}(\Defense(1^{t'}))$ is indeed $\delta_i$.
 Note that since the corrupted parties can use their shares to reconstruct the value of $\delta_i'$ sampled in the all-corrupted calls to $\Defense$ (those calls made by subsets in which all parties are corrupted), the values returned by $\Defense$ do leak some information about $\delta_i$, and thus about the coin $c_i$.
 But if $\noise$ is ``noisy enough" (\ie high enough variance), then $\delta_i'$ does not leak too much information about $\delta_i$.
 Hence, by taking noisy enough $\noise$, we make $\ProtocolF{t}$ robust against a single abort (this is similar to the two-party protocol).
 On its second abort, however, an attacker is actually attacking the above sub-protocol $\Protocol{t'}$, which provides the attacker a very effective attack opportunity: the attacker who is first to reconstruct $\delta' = \delta_i'$, can choose to abort and by that make the remaining parties continue with an execution whose expected outcome is $\delta_i$.
 Hence, it can bias the protocol's outcome by $\delta_i - \delta_i'$.
 If $\delta_i'$ is \whp far from $\delta_i$, this makes the resulting protocol unfair.
-A partial solution for this problem is to defend the reconstruction of $\delta'$ in a similar way to how we defend the reconstruction of the coin $c_i$; before reconstruction the value of $\delta'$, call (a variant of) $\Defense$ to defend the parties in the case an abort happens in the reconstruction step.
-As in the two-party protocol we mentioned before, the use of $\Defense$ reduces the bias from $\delta_i - \delta_i'$ to $(\delta_i - \delta_i')^2$.
-This limitation dictates $\noise$ of bounded variance.
-But when using such a $\noise$ function, we are no longer in the situation where $ \delta_i'$ does not leak significant information about $\delta_i$, making the protocol $\ProtocolF{t}$ vulnerable to aborting attacks.
+A partial solution for this problem is to defend the reconstruction of $\delta'$ in a similar way to how we defend the reconstruction of the coin $c_i$; before reconstruction the value of $\delta'$ (Step~\ref{step:rec:newdelta} of Protocol $\Protocol{t'}$), call (a variant of) $\Defense$ to defend the parties in the case an abort happens in the reconstruction step.
+Namely, each subset of parties will get new defense values for executing a recovery protocol with expected output $\delta'$.
+As in the two-party protocol mentioned before, the use of defense values reduces the bias from $\delta_i - \delta_i'$ to (roughly) $(\delta_i - \delta_i')^2$.
+This limitation dictates $\noise$ of bounded variance, but when using such a $\noise$ function we are no longer in the situation where $\delta_i'$ does not leak significant information about $\delta_i$, making the protocol $\ProtocolF{t}$ vulnerable to aborting attacks.
 The solution is to choose a variance of $\noise$ that compromises between these two contradicting requirements.
 For not too large $t$, the right choice of parameters yields a protocol of the claimed bias, significantly improving over the $(1/\sqrt{m})$-bias vanilla protocol.
+More details below.